AdaCore/spark2014/docs/ug/spark_2014.rst

 statements in a loop body, or directly in a chain of nested block statements in this main list of statements.
-Only the first ``Loop_Invariant`` pragmas are used by |GNATprove| as a loop invariant during proof (they should be next to each other, or separated only by ``Loop_Variant`` pragmas). |GNATprove|
+Only the first ``Loop_Invariant`` pragmas are used by |GNATprove| as a loop invariant during proof (they should be next to each other, or separated only by ``Loop_Variant`` pragmas).

-considers internally the virtual loop formed around these loop invariants to prove the subprogram.
+Internally, |GNATprove| forms a "virtual loop" around these loop invariants to prove the subprogram.
+The virtual loop is formed by "unrolling" the statements preceding the first ``Loop_Invariant`` pragma until it is at the top of the loop body.

 Other ``Loop_Invariant`` pragmas are proved like regular assertions.
 Loop invariants may have to be precise enough to prove the property of interest.
 For example, in order to prove the postcondition of function ``Contains`` below, one has to write a precise loop invariant such as the one